Rud5G/Autoindigestion/README.md

 `"/usr/local/share/man/man1/Autoindigestion.1"` and
 `"Documentation/Autoindigestion.5"` to
 `"/usr/local/share/man/man5/Autoindigestion.5"`.
-You will need to create the `"/usr/local/share/man/man[15]"` directories if they don't exist.
+You will need to create the `"/usr/local/share/man/man1"` and `"/usr/local/share/man/man5"` directories if they don't exist.
 Once in place, run the commands `man Autoindigestion` and `man 5 Autoindigestion` to read the respective man pages.

 Configuration
 -------------
 Create the `"Vendors"` directory under `"/Library/Autoindigestion"`.
 Create at least one vendor file.
 A vendor filename must end in `".plist"`.
 Here is a sample vendor file:

     <?xml version="1.0" encoding="UTF-8"?>
     <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN"
         "http://www.apple.com/DTDs/PropertyList-1.0.dtd">